Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 ''You and I, we are equals, of a kindred spirit.
 You hold respect for my prowess and I your resolve, despite our differing paths.
 Only your hand may wield the blade that ends my existence, as mine may yours.
 Perhaps it's your attention I seek, or maybe it's the stirrings of affection.
 Together, we propel each other to uncharted summits, bound by fate, entwined in destiny's embrace.''

-- Later on, he develops a similar opinion of Donatello, Medea's adopted son, even referring to him as "Priest," a moniker that, back in the original Norrington's Desire, was often exclusively attributed to Medea.
+- Later on, he develops a similar opinion of Jonathan, Medea's adopted son, even referring to him as "Witch," a moniker that, back in the original Norrington's Desire, was exclusively attributed to Medea.

-Insistent Terminology: Freki has a peculiar habit of consistently referring to Medea as "Priestess," hardly ever using her actual name.
+Insistent Terminology: Freki has a peculiar habit of consistently referring to Medea as "The Witch," hardly ever using her actual name.
 It has become almost customary for him to employ this title when addressing her.
-However, on the rare occasions when he does utter her name, it is often accompanied by an air of disdain, implying an intention to insult or belittle her.
+However, on the rare occasions when he does utter her name, it is often accompanied by an air of disdain.

 It Runs in the Family: Much like his father uses knee strikes and his mother uses kicks, Freki likes to use his legs during battle, he likes to stomp his opponents when they're laying on the ground, to be precise.